ncatlab/nlab-content/pages/9/2/3/0/329/content.md

 * The concept of a strict 2-category is the simplest generalization of a [[category]] to a [[higher category theory|higher category]].
 It is the one-step [[vertical categorification|categorification]] of the concept of a category.

 The term _2-category_ implicitly refers to a [[geometric shapes for higher structures|globular]] structure.
-Closely related are [[double category|double categories]], which are based ob [[cube]]s instead.
-Every strict 2-category gives rise to a strict [[double category]].
+By contrast, [[double category|double categories]] are based on [[cubes]] instead.
+The two notions are closely related, however: every strict 2-category gives rise to several strict double categories, and every double category has several underlying 2-categories.

-Notice that _[[double category]]_ is another term for _[[n-fold category|2-fold category]]_ : strict 2-categories may be identified with those strict 2-fold/double categories whose category of vertical morphisms is trivial.
+Notice that _[[double category]]_ is another term for _[[n-fold category|2-fold category]]_.
+Strict 2-categories may be identified with those strict 2-fold/double categories whose category of vertical morphisms is [[discrete category|discrete]], or those whose category of horizontal morphisms is discrete.

-(And similarly, strict globular [[n-category|n-categories]] may be identified with those [[n-fold category|n-fold categories]] for which all cube faces "in one direction" are trivial.
+(And similarly, strict globular [[n-category|n-categories]] may be identified with those [[n-fold category|n-fold categories]] for which all cube faces "in one direction" are discrete.
 A similar statement for weak $n$-categories is to be expected, but little seems to be known about this.)

 ##Definition